 This is one of a number of pages/topics about the work of Just Space groups preparing positions and demands for what goes in the next London Plan.
-A list of the topics is here.
+The Next London Plan menu takes you there.

 21 Feb 2017: Just Space comments on the draft scoping study for the IIA (Integrated Impact Assessment) for the London Environmental Strategy.
 Compiled by Robin Brown, drawing on Just Space groups and debates and on analysis by UCL students of the transcripts of relevant discussions in the November 2016 stakeholder consultations mounted by the GLA. iia-scoping-report-les-comments-by-just-space-final

-Some of the materials from the July community conference (2015) will be relevant.
+Some of the materials from the July community conference (2015) are relevant.
 This is the section of the vision statement which came out of the July conference:

 Scroll down to find the 4 Feb 2016 material